MauiJerry/poseCamTox_dev/docs/PoseEfxSwitch Architecture Rev 21Aug.md

 For each effect:

 1. Under `PoseEfxSwitch/effects`, create `PoseEffect_<Name>` (Base COMP).

 2. Set **Clone** = `PoseEffect_Master`.
 Enable **Cloning**.

+   Not sure where this is - asking chat for clarification

 3. Dive in → set **only** `fxCore` to **Clone Immune = On**.
     *(No change to this policy—the red fallback & pass-through do not alter Clone Immune requirements.)*

 4. Build the effect’s unique network **inside `fxCore`** and wire its final TOP to `../fxOut`.

 5. In the switch, wire `PoseEffect_<Name>/fxOut` to the next input of `out_switch`.

 6. Use the **ActiveEffect** menu to activate it.

 ------